What Is The Function Of The Temporalis Muscle

 Improved imaging techniques, such as magnetic resonance imaging (MRI) and cone-beam computed tomography (CBCT), have enhanced the ability to visualize the temporalis muscle and surrounding structures.
 These imaging modalities provide detailed information about muscle size, shape, and any abnormalities, aiding in the diagnosis of TMJ disorders and other conditions affecting the muscle.

 Additionally, advancements in electromyography (EMG) have allowed for more precise assessment of temporalis muscle activity.
-Surface EMG can be used to monitor muscle activity during different jaw movements and identify patterns of dysfunction.
+Also, surface EMG can be used to monitor muscle activity during different jaw movements and identify patterns of dysfunction.
 Intramuscular EMG, which involves inserting a needle electrode into the muscle, can provide more detailed information about the electrical activity of individual muscle fibers.

 Innovative Therapeutic Interventions